altoxml/board/minutes/2018-07-26 ALTO Board Meeting Minutes.md

 captured in the lattice model.

 This level of detail can also be challenging and the XML files can potentially be very large.
 OCR engines also do not produce this kind of information in a unified way.
-Clemens pointed out Günter Mühlberger, an ALTO pioneer, and his group at the University of
+Clemens pointed out that Günter Mühlberger, an ALTO pioneer, and his group at the University of
 Innsbruck are working on handwriting and have found need for capturing varients in order to store confidence metrics.
 The schema for this work is not currently open and the confidence metrics come from [Transkribus](https://transkribus.eu/Transkribus/).
 Clemens will invite Günter and his team to participate in a call with the ALTO Board.